Tarekvs/Bank/README.md

 # Bank Management System

 Welcome to the Bank Management System project.
-This application simulates a simplified banking environment written in Java using Maven where you can manage accounts, process transactions, and maintain a persistent record of all activities.
+This application simulates a banking environment written in Java using Maven where you can manage accounts, process transactions, and maintain a persistent record of all activities.

 ## Features